 Premade Camping Meal Ideas That Will Make Your Outdoor Adventure Deliciously Simple

-Planning a camping trip is exciting, but figuring out meals can sometimes feel overwhelming.
-There’s nothing worse than being hungry after a day of hiking or swimming, only to realize you need to start cooking from scratch at your campsite.
+Planning a camping trip is always exciting, but meals?
+Honestly, they can be a headache.
+There’s nothing worse than being hungry after a long day outside and realizing you have to cook everything from scratch at camp.

 1) Chicken Tortilla Stew

-This hearty stew can be assembled ahead in a gallon-sized ziplock bag and frozen until you’re ready to pack your cooler.
-It’s a perfect one-pot dinner that saves us so much time at the campsite.
+This hearty stew can be assembled ahead in a gallon-sized ziplock bag and frozen until you’re ready to toss it in the cooler.
+It’s a perfect one-pot dinner that saves so much time at camp.

-We typically combine chicken, black beans, corn, diced tomatoes, and taco seasoning.
-You can adjust the spice level to your family’s preference.
-Some of us like it extra spicy with jalapeños added in!
+We usually mix chicken, black beans, corn, diced tomatoes, and taco seasoning.
+You can dial up the spice if your crew likes it hot—some of us can’t resist tossing in jalapeños.

-At camp, we simply dump the contents into a pot and heat it up on our camp stove.
-If thawed, it takes about 20-30 minutes to heat through, a bit longer if still frozen.
+At camp, we just dump it all into a pot and heat it up on the stove.
+If it’s thawed, it takes about 20-30 minutes; frozen, maybe a bit longer.

-We top our stew with crushed tortilla chips, shredded cheese, and a dollop of sour cream.
-It’s especially perfect for chilly camping nights when we want something warm and comforting.
+Crumble some tortilla chips on top, sprinkle shredded cheese, add a dollop of sour cream—now it’s real comfort food.
+This one is especially perfect for chilly camping nights when you want something warm and filling.

 Here’s our favorite recipe!